 The role of language in maintaining and contesting power relations in domains such as the media, education, advertising, and politics.
 How meanings are made and exchanged through language in different situations.
 Precludes additional credit for LALS 2705.

-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
 Lectures three hours a week.